2011–12 Stockport County F.C. season: Pre-season

-Friendlies with Stalybridge Celtic, Woodley Sports and Mossley were originally planned to take place in July 2011 but were cancelled due to squad size as there wouldn't have been enough players to complete in the fixtures.
+Friendlies with Stalybridge Celtic, Woodley Sports and Mossley were originally planned to take place in July 2011 but were cancelled due to squad size as there would not have been enough players to complete in the fixtures.

 A friendly at Chester was also scheduled to be played but was replaced by a friendly against Accrington Stanley at Edgeley Park.
 The friendly with Bolton Wanderers was classed as the first Manchester Senior Cup tie for both teams.

 Stockport began pre-season with a draw against New Mills, the Hatters' goal coming in the second half scored by trialist Leighton McGivern.
 Stockport fielded two separate XIs in either half.